Lamia-Abdullah/Hackspot/README.md

 # How to use this project 🛠️

-Run the following commands from your terminal👇🏻
+Run the following commands from your terminal 👇🏻

 1) Clone repository 🖇️
 ```